 Master Seal doors meet or exceed industry standards for wind-loaded resistance, air and water infiltration, ease of operation, forced entry, and more.
 We want to ensure we offer a product that provides increased comfort, lower heating and air-conditioning costs, easier cleaning, and low maintenance.
-Call today for more information at 855.608.1580.
+Contact us today at 855.608.1580 or online for more information about our Baltimore sliding door services.

 How Does Rust Get in Sliding Glass Doors?

 Rust is a serious problem for any type of door, but it’s especially problematic for sliding glass doors.
-They’re constantly facing the elements, which means they’re more likely to develop rust over time.
+They’re constantly facing the elements, making them more likely to develop rust over time.
 There are a few different ways that rust can get into your sliding glass doors:

 - Poorly sealed doors – Without a proper seal on your sliding patio doors, water can seep in and cause the metal to rust.